uasal/config_tool_template/README.md

 # config_tool_template
 Example of a configuration repository that is used with a specific simulation tool (or group of tools).

+The naming convention should be config_project_toolname.
+So a hypothetical example could be `config_hubble_acs`.

 The directory structure is designed as follows:

+- configuration parameters that are common to all tools in the repository belong in the common.toml file.
-- There should be one directory per tool (e.g. ETC_ESC).
+- There should be one directory per tool (e.g. tool1, tool2).
   Note that in many cases there may be only a single tool per configuration repository, which is acceptable.
-- Sub-folders indicate the versions of the config file schema.
-If the code evolves and a new schema of the config file is required, then the version should be augmented.
-See the FAQ for more details.

-- All configs must have an `_init.toml` file which contains the default set of parameters for that tool.
+- All tool configs must have an `_init.toml` file which contains the default set of parameters for that tool.
 - Config files must contain both values and units.
 Units shall utilize the astropy format.
 - Values without a unit will be marked as unitless
 - The origin of the values should be in a comment (for now).